1-Dimensional Intrinsic Persistence of Geodesic Spaces: The size of holes

-If $X$ is SLSC then there exists $r>0$ so that for every loop $\alpha$, a filling of any $r$-sample of $\alpha$ is homotopic to $\alpha$ (the statement is true in based and in unbased setting).
+If $X$ is SLSC then there exists $r>0$ so that for every loop $\alpha$, a filling of any $r$-sample of $\alpha$ is homotopic to $\alpha$ (the statement is true in based and in unbased settings).

 If $G$ is an Abelian group and $X$ is $G$-SLSC, then there exists $r>0$ so that for every loop $\alpha$, a filling of any $r$-sample of $\alpha$ is homologous to $\alpha$ in $H_1(X,G)$. \end{Cor}